lastminutedotcom/coding-empty-template/README.md

 * input URL: http://short.com/S1
 * expected output: http://looooong.com/somepath/newService

-Right now we do not expect any kind of persistence, every time we restart the system, we can loose our data.
+Right now we do not expect any kind of persistence, every time we restart the system, we can lose our data.

+## 3. Validate the keyword
+We discovered that users tend to chose keyword too long or too short, so we want to enforce some constraint: keyword length must be between 10 and 20 chars.

-## 3. Generate a random shortned URL
+## 4. Generate a random shortened URL
 We discovered that actually part of our users do not like to input a keyword, they would prefer to have an auto-generated one.
 So, we want the user to give in input:
 - a URL